-Pursuant to this article, the Board of Examiners determines rules for the execution of the tasks and authorities that are ascribed by law to the Boards of Examiners and the measures that the Board of Examiners can take in this respect.
-The rules must comply with the framework of the model Course and Examinations Regulation of Leiden University (OER).
+Pursuant to this article, the Board of Examiners determines rules for performing the tasks and exercising the powers that are ascribed by law to the Boards of Examiners and the measures that the Board of Examiners can take in this respect.
+The rules must comply with the framework of the model Course and Examination Regulations of Leiden University (OER).

-Adopted on 25 August 2023
+Adopted on 26 August 2024